StarRocks/starrocks/docs/loading/InsertInto.md

 This topic describes how to load data into StarRocks by using a SQL statement - INSERT.

 Similar to MySQL and many other database management systems, StarRocks supports loading data to an internal table with INSERT.
 You can insert one or more rows directly with the VALUES clause to test a function or a DEMO.
 You can also insert data defined by the results of a query into an internal table from an [external table](../data_source/External_table.md).
-From StarRocks v3.1 onwards, you can directly load data from files in an external source using the INSERT command and the table function [FILES()](../sql-reference/sql-functions/table-functions/files.md).
+From StarRocks v3.1 onwards, you can directly load data from files on cloud storage using the INSERT command and the table function [FILES()](../sql-reference/sql-functions/table-functions/files.md).

 StarRocks v2.4 further supports overwriting data into a table by using INSERT OVERWRITE.
 The INSERT OVERWRITE statement integrates the following operations to implement the overwriting function: